Arthuchaut/unilang/README.md

 ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.------.--------.>+.>.
 ```

-So far, we can modify the syntax of the instruction set as follow:
+So far, we can modify the syntax of the instructions set as follow:

 ```
 🐇   Increment the pointer​